vuejs/vuefire/docs/guide/realtime-data.md

 ### Primitive values (Database only)

-In Realtime Database, you can _push_ primitive values like strings, numbers, booleans, etc. When calling `useList()` on a database ref containing primitive values, **you will get a slightly different value**.
+In Realtime Database, you can _push_ primitive values like strings, numbers, booleans, etc. When calling `useDatabaseList()` on a database ref containing primitive values, **you will get a slightly different value**.
 Instead of an array of values, you will get an array of objects **with a `$value` and an `id` property**.
 This is because VueFire needs to keep track of the key of each value in order to add, update, or remove them.

 ```js
 import { ref as databaseRef, push } from 'firebase/database'